Fire and rescue services

 Ask your bank if your card will work in Djibouti.

 Djibouti is a 'mine-safe' country.
 This means landmines have been identified and marked, but haven't been removed.
+However, unmarked landmines may still exist in the border region with Eritrea.

 Security is limited in remote areas, including regions bordering Ethiopia and Somalia.